davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 dynamic factors.
-As with the "dangling slab" version of this case, horizontal translation of such a large mantle mass along the base of the crust should manifest at the surface by transients in dynamic topography, as well brittle crustal deformational responses to horizontal shear stresses in the lower crust.
-Such surface deformation patterns are not expressed for late Cenozoic time north of the Transverse Ranges though.
-Furthermore, such horizontal translation of a previously underthrust slab offers little in terms of melting mechanisms neither for Neogene nor Pleistocene volcanic centers of the region.
+As with the "dangling slab" version of this case, horizontal translation of such a large mantle mass along the base of the crust should manifest at the surface by transients in dynamic topography, as well as brittle crustal deformational responses to horizontal shear stresses in the lower crust.
+Such surface deformation patterns are not expressed for late Cenozoic time north of the Transverse Ranges.
+Furthermore, horizontal translation of a previously underthrust slab provides no melting mechanism for the early Neogene or Pleistocene volcanic centers of the region.
 We thus conclude that despite of our findings on the Crystal Knob xenolith suite not being able to discriminate between the stalled Monterey plate, or underplated Farallon nappe cases, the stalled Monterey plate case